 - First, parents of minor children can name a guardian to care for those children in the future

 - Second, a Will lets you determine how your assets will be distributed.

 Without a will, New York State will make these decisions for you.
 The only way to have peace of mind about your children and your assets is to create a Will.

 Upon your passing, your Last Will & Testament will be admitted to Probate whereupon the Court will appoint an Executor of your Estate.
 The Executor is then responsible for administering your estate according to your Will.
-Contact our Long Island wills lawyer to answer your questions.
+Contact our Long Island wills attorney to answer your questions.

 A Trust is a legal entity that an individual creates during their life or upon their death.
-The trust can own assets such as a home, bank, or brokerage account, CD, or life insurance policy.
+The trust can own assets such as a home, bank, brokerage account, CD, or life insurance policy.
 There are several kinds of trusts and each serves a slightly different purpose:

 Kind of Trusts

 Revocable or Living Trusts